With all its concrete and hard edges, creating an urban oasis can seem a daunting prospect when you’re living in the city.

 A large plant in a small space can add real impact.
 It can create a certain mood, whether exotic, calming or eye-catching.
 Palms, Japanese maples, bamboos, fatsias or elders all have interesting foliage – there are lots of shrubs and trees for small gardens.

 If don’t have a garden, check out some of our favourite plants for balconies.

 Take advantage of your microclimate

 Microclimates are created by a number of factors.
 Large, non-reflective buildings, roads and pavements absorb heat over the course of the day and release it slowly during the night.
 Wind can also be deflected off high buildings, further allowing for higher temperatures.
-Gardeners can take advantage of this by growing tropical plants like bananas, aroids, gingers and bromeliads.
+Gardeners can take advantage of this by growing tropical plants like bananas, aroids, ginger and bromeliads.

 Bring the soothing effect of water into a garden.
 Water features come in all shapes and sizes, and many require minimal wiring and a pump, while others are solar-powered or fitted with LED lights.
 Place on pebbles for a natural scene.
 They’re a relaxing addition to a night garden, too.

 Colour can also be added to small features, like the window and frame of a shed, a bench and even pots.
 Choose a shade that adds sparkle – perhaps pick up on plant colour, or borrow from the house or surrounding features.

 A paved parking area need not be sterile.
 Plant hardy ground cover (with improved drainage) in the central area inbetween the tyre tracks, and have grasses or low-growing hardy shrubs on either side of the tyre tracks.
 Keep in mind that new driveways have to be permeable by law.